-- The formation of a Citizen Advisory Group consisting of members of the City Council, and any other interested citizen. - Notification to the general public of scheduled meetings of the Citizen Advisory Group as well as the Committee for Citizen Involvement. - When necessary to receive additional citizen input, it shall be solicited by public notice, press releases, or formal programs. - Placement of all planning materials, including but not limited to, plans, public reports, and related ordinances on the City Hall. - Insure that all information available is provided to the Citizen Advisory Group.
+- Notification to the general public of scheduled meetings of the City Council acting as the Committee for Citizen Involvement. - When necessary to receive additional citizen input, it shall be solicited by public notice, press releases, or formal programs. - Placement of all planning materials, including but not limited to plans, public reports, and related ordinances in the City Hall. - Insure that all information gathered is made available to the general public.